Chapter 2:

 Far away in a distant world in the dead of night, a guard of the Kingdom of Ronayah rushed through the downpour of Endlost Forest as he rode on horseback.

-He turned to look, trying to see through the dense foliage to confirm he wasn't mistaken in what he suspected he saw.
+He turned, peering through the dense foliage as rain dripped down his neck, to confirm he wasn't mistaken in what he suspected he saw.
+“Yes, a light, this might be it,” he whispered under his breath.

-Local folklore says that she was some sort of witch who had lived in the depths of the forest for the past 500 years.
+Alten recalled some of the folklore he'd learned throughout his time working in the area; it was said that she was a sort of witch who had been living somewhere in the depths of the forest for the past 500 years.

 Alten drew his sword from the sheath at his side and slashed at the thicket, and they stepped through one behind the other.